aws/aws-eks-best-practices/content/security/docs/compliance.md

 The concept of shifting left involves catching policy violations and errors earlier in the software development lifecycle.
 From a security perspective, this can be very beneficial.
 A developer, for example, can fix issues with their configuration before their application is deployed to the cluster.
 Catching mistakes like this earlier will help prevent configurations that violate your policies from being deployed.

 ### Policy
-Policy can be thought of a set of rules for governing behaviors, i.e. behavior that are allowed or those that are prohibited.
+Policy can be thought of as a set of rules for governing behaviors, i.e. behavior that are allowed or those that are prohibited.
 For example, you may have a policy that says that all Dockerfiles should include a USER directive that causes the container to run as a non-root user.
 As a document, a policy like this can be hard to discover and enforce.
 It may also become outdated as your requirements change.

 ## Recommendations